-We think a written report and an electronic presentation should be prepared as well, as these can capture aspects of the discussion that the designer who draws for the group cannot incorporate without an impossible busyness to the drawings.
+We think a written report and an electronic presentation should be prepared as well, as these can capture aspects of the discussion that the designer or participant who draws for the group cannot incorporate without an impossible level of busyness to the drawings.

 The process I like best is the three or four day event where close neighbors of a prospective development are invited to participate each evening, and during the day a design team works to draw up, vette, and incorporate the community engagement record from the previous evening.

 Obviously this is aimed at a small group of seriously interested folks, but it also can work when there is a fairly large neighborhood to be impacted by an institutional land use, say a new community college.
 The neighbors then somewhat take turns in attending the evening event.

 Taking a weekend for this activity works well also, although it's increasingly difficult to obtain public commitment to attend and participate.
 Two consecutive Saturday mornings often are better attended than a weekend event.

 The purists would argue that this isn't nearly long enough to produce significant results.
 We agree that the results will be exponentially better if the event is longer and more intense.
 Partly this is true simply because we humans require time for small talk and getting acquainted before we get down to serious and possibly contentious business.

 This technique works also, incidentally, when two different governments or a government and a university, major utility, railroad, or other large player need to iron out a plan for property that is of interest to both.